Phillip Swagel: Post–Treasury Department

 Swagel left the Treasury Department on January 20, 2009, the day Barack Obama was inaugurated as Bush's successor.
 Later that year he joined the McDonough School of Business of Georgetown University as a visiting professor and director of the school's Center for Financial Institutions, Policy, and Governance.
 There he taught classes on the role of financial markets in the broader economy.
 In 2011 he became Professor in International Economic Policy at the University of Maryland School of Public Policy.
 He is also an academic fellow of the Center for Financial Policy at the university's Robert H. Smith School of Business, a senior fellow at the Milken Institute, and a non-resident scholar at AEI.
 He has also taught classes at the University of Chicago Booth School of Business.

 Since leaving Treasury, Swagel has continued to comment on economic policy.
 He argued against giving Treasury "resolution authority" to seize and shut down failing banks, while acknowledging the dissonance between this position and his role in TARP.
 Later, he came out against Daniel Tarullo's plan to limit the size of large U.S. banks, instead praising a plan proposed jointly by the Bank of England and the U.S. Federal Deposit Insurance Corporation.
 He made several proposals for reforming the government-sponsored enterprises Fannie Mae and Freddie Mac, one of which inspired a bill in the U.S. Senate sponsored by Senators Bob Corker and Mark Warner.
 He was one of several economists from the Bush administration who in 2010 supported Obama's plans to increase infrastructure spending.

+Swagel is currently a professor of International Economic Policy at the University of Maryland School of Public Policy.
+In 2019, Swagel was nominated to be the tenth director of the Congressional Budget Office (CBO).